IEEE-RAS-Manipal/E-Yantra/README.md

 # E-Yantra

-Test sentence to try out
+Test sentence to try out new features